 Agriculture is the biggest cause of global deforestation.
 We are losing our forests at an alarming rate.
-The human population is increasing and so is demand for meat and the need to grow crops.
-In fact, 80% of the forests are lost to raise cows for beef, and to grow props such as palm oil, soy, cocoa and coffee.
+The human population is increasing, and so is the demand for meat and the need to grow food crops.
+80% of our forests are lost to raise cows for beef and to grow crops such as palm oil, soy, cocoa and coffee.

-When it comes to soy, there is a misconception that the growth in soy-based products for human consumption are fuelling deforestation.
-In fact, 80% of the soy grown globally is used to feed livestock.
+When it comes to soy, there is a misconception that the growth in soy-based products for human consumption is fuelling deforestation.
+This is not true.
+80% of the soy grown globally is used to feed livestock.

-In November 2021, Stand.Earth produced an eye-opening new report which linked more than 100 different fashion brands – including LVMH, Prada and Michael Kors – to deforestation in the Amazon rainforest, via their leather supply chains.
-Brazil has the second largest cattle herd in the world (second only to India who does not rear them for food for leather), with more than 218.23 million cows.
+In November 2021, Stand.Earth produced an eye-opening new report that linked over 100 fashion brands – including LVMH, Prada and Michael Kors – to deforestation in the Amazon rainforest via their leather supply chains.
+Brazil has the second largest cattle herd in the world (second only to India, which does not rear them for food for leather), with more than 218.23 million cows.

-In 2014, PETA (People for the ethical treatment of animals) exposed the dog leather trade in China (trigger warning).
-During the investigation it revealed that between 100-200 dogs are being bludgeoned and killed in the facility each day.
-Their skins are turned into leather, which is used to make gloves, belts, jacket collar trims, cat toys, and other accessories.
+In 2014, PETA (People for the Ethical Treatment of Animals) exposed the dog leather trade in China (trigger warning).
+The investigation revealed that between 100-200 dogs are being bludgeoned and killed in the facility each day.
+Their skins are turned into leather and used to make gloves, belts, jacket collar trims, cat toys, and other accessories.
 These goods are often mislabelled as leather from sheep and exported around the world.

 There are very few classifications for moving leather around the world.
 The majority of leather, regardless of species, is classified under one tariff and given a generic description.

-So long as the skin did not originate from an endangered species, the leather and its products can move around the world without the need to stipulate its exact origin.
+So long as the skin does not originate from an endangered species, the leather and its products can move around the world without the need to stipulate its exact origin.

 There is a common misconception that animal skin is a by-product of the meat industry.
 This is simply not the case.
 The value entirely depends on the species.
-For example, when we are talking about exotic animals it is the skin which is the most valuable part, and the meat which is a by-product.
-With cows, the value of the skin is roughly 10% of the economic value of the animal, so it actually supplements the overall value of the cow.
+For example, when we are talking about exotic animals, it is the skin which is the most valuable part, and the meat which is a by-product.
+With cows, the value of the skin is roughly 10% of the animal's economic value, so it actually supplements the overall value of the cow.

-Over the last few years many luxury brands have made a pledge to remove fur from their collections.
+Over the last few years, many luxury brands have pledged to remove fur from their collections.
 Some department stores have even gone so far as to stop selling fur and exotic leather.
 This is great news for rabbits, foxes, minks, chinchillas and lynx, but what about leather?
 Leather is the skin of an animal but with the fur already removed.

-There are cleaner, next-generation textiles which are not just viable alternatives to leather, but that are materials in their own right.
-These clever materials are strong and durable, soft and supple and they can be used to make the same things.
+There are cleaner, next-generation textiles that are not just viable alternatives to leather but materials in their own right.
+These clever materials are strong and durable, soft and supple, and can be used to make the same things.

-These innovative textiles use non-food grade corn, cactus leaves, and apple waste from the food and beverage industry, all the while using fewer chemicals.
-These new, future materials are made in facilities which have wastewater and air filtration systems and by companies who care about reducing the impact of fashion.
+These innovative textiles use non-food grade corn, cactus leaves, and apple waste from the food and beverage industry while using fewer chemicals.
+These new, future materials are made in facilities which have wastewater and air filtration systems and by companies that care about reducing the impact of fashion.

 There are even materials like cork which do not require any chemicals at all.

-Luxury is defined as something which is inessential, desirable, or expensive.
-Luxury is not just a material, it encapsulates design, craftsmanship, quality of materials, respect for people and social responsibility.
-Should a leather wallet on a market stall produced in a sweat shop be perceived as luxurious, simply because it is made from animal leather?
+Luxury is defined as something inessential, desirable, or expensive.
+Luxury is not just a material.
+It encapsulates design, craftsmanship, quality of materials, respect for people and social responsibility.
+Should a leather wallet on a market stall produced in a sweatshop be perceived as luxurious simply because it is made from animal leather?

 Today, this material is responsible for waste, pollution, human health conditions, child exploitation and lasting environmental damage.
-Shouldn’t the label of ‘luxury’ be reserved for things which are better than that?
+Shouldn’t the label of ‘luxury’ be reserved for things better than that?

 Photo by: m0851